daltonkell/IRIdescent/README.md

 the `c-iri` results are not correct, and thus it would have been time wasted to add calls to `getc` and `putc` for input flexibility.
-Instead, the `main.c` program showcases my current knowledge of mixed C-FORTRAN programming and the extent to which I understand some fairly esoteric and arcane ionophere model code.
+Instead, the `main.c` program showcases my current knowledge of mixed C-FORTRAN programming and the extent to which I understand some fairly esoteric and arcane ionosphere model code.

 ### Results